ihmeuw/vivarium_research/docs/source/model_design/vivarium_model_components/risk_factors/residual_confounding/index.rst

 Therefore, we will represent residual confounding moving forward as the "RC" variable in the diagram below.
 Here, R1 through RN represent a group of *modeled* risk factors that affect outcome O with *modeled* correlation between them.
-RC represents the aggregate impact of all other unmodeled (including unknown) factors that are associated with risks R1 through RN and have an influence on outcome O.
+RC represents the aggregate impact of all other unmodeled (including known and unknown) factors that are associated with risks R1 through RN and have an influence on outcome O.

 .. image:: rc_diagram.png
     :align: center